helat001/Telco-Customers-Churn/README.md

 Three recomendations based on visuals and model insights to reduce customer churn.

  1. Encourage Long term contracts:
-    -A month to month contract was the top predictor of churn on the Shap plot and feature importance graph.
+    - A month to month contract was the top predictor of churn on the Shap plot and feature importance graph.
-    -Incentivize long term contracts by discounts for switching to a 1 or 2 year plan.
+    - Incentivize long term contracts by discounts for switching to a 1 or 2 year plan.

  2. Strenghten onboarding for new customers:
     - From the boxplot "Tenure vs Churn", most churners were customers with less than a year with the company.
 And tenure is a key churn